Everything we know about the upcoming Nothing Phone (2)

 — Qualcomm EU (@Qualcomm_EU) February 28, 2023

 Based on the rumours, the processor isn’t the only thing that’s getting an upgrade.
-The unreleased device will come with at least 12GB of RAM which can be “expanded” using virtual RAM which uses its internal storage and the Phone (2) will be getting a bump in battery life from 4,500mAh to 5,000mAh.
+The yet-to-be released device will come with at least 12GB of RAM, which can be “expanded” using virtual RAM, which uses its internal storage and the Phone (2) will be getting a bump in battery life from 4,500mAh to 5,000mAh.

 The rumour also suggests it could get an adaptive AMOLED display with a 120Hz refresh rate.
-For its software however, it is known that Nothing has been running its software efforts in-house.
-As such, we should expect Nothing to stick with its original software update promise, which is three Android upgrades and four years of security patches.
+For its software, however, it is known that Nothing has been running its software efforts in-house.
+As such, we should expect Nothing to stick with its original software update promise: three Android upgrades and four years of security patches.

 All in all, we think Nothing Phone (2) will be perfect for gamers looking to improve their mobile gaming experience.